Taco Maria

 We say “earned” because our meals at Taco Mario included items that were not only perfectly executed, but noticeably better than anything comparable we’d previously tasted.
 Tacos made with blue corn tortillas did more than look special — by choosing and properly handling ingredients, Salgado was able to make incredible Tocino pork belly tacos that smelled and tasted like soft bacon.
 Similar skill led to stunningly smoky Camarones a La Diabla (chile mojo prawns), sweet and tart bay scallop Aguachile, and rich, chocolatey Mole de Pato (Muscovy duck with date mole), all excellent.
 Even the beverages, such as a cherry/strawberry/hibiscus Agua Fresca, were among the most intense organic drinks we’ve tasted anywhere.
 And service was consistently excellent – friendly, accommodating, and unpretentious, words that are sometimes but not always associated with buzzy Michelin destination.

 In 2023, Taco Maria unexpectedly closed after 10 years in the same SoCo Collection spot, and Salgado told the LA Times he planned to roughly double his seating capacity, add a bar, and increase working areas.
-Earlier, he had contemplated revising and narrowing Taco Maria’s concept, so it’s unclear at this point what will and won’t be resurrected when the restaurant reopens in its new location.
-Given Salgado’s track record, we are anxiously awaiting news on Taco Maria’s reopening, and look forward to experiencing it again, wherever and whatever it may be.
+He had previously floated the prospect revising and narrowing Taco Maria’s concept, so it was unclear what would and wouldn’t be resurrected when the restaurant reopened in its new location.

 Stats